 Account ID provided does not exist or does not match credentials in Authorization header.

-[Editor’s Note: We should add some examples here.]

 Application for a Certificate

 Assuming the Service Provider has a current and up-to-date signed Service Provider Code token, as detailed in the previous clause of this document, it can immediately initiate an application for a new STI certificate to the STI-CA.

-This process includes two main steps, creation of the CSR and the ACME-based certificate application process as defined in [draft-ietf-acme-acme].
+This process includes two main steps, creation of the CSR and the ACME-based certificate application process as defined in [RFC 8555].

 CSR Construction